 The participants from the 2020 course using the Muzilator were asked to complete a post-project questionnaire asking about teamwork, certainty level of their projects, creativity level, and the combination of art, science, and technology.

 The participants’ answers in their pre-project and post-project questionnaires were compared.
 A negative difference represented a student who defined him or herself at a high level for any given attribute (in comparison to the team or their post-questionnaire).
-A positive difference represented the opposite, meaning the student produced a product rated higher than the students’ self-rating.
+A positive difference represented the student produced a product rated higher than his or her self-rating.

 Individual

-The participants’ self-esteem ratios (“the positive or negative evaluations of the self, as in how we feel about it,” Smith, Seger & Mackie, 2007) that was reported at the beginning of the semester were compared the results to the rating of the projects that they developed (Muzilator or independent project).
+The participants’ self-esteem ratios (Smith, Seger & Mackie, 2007) that was reported at the beginning of the semester were compared the results to the rating of the projects that they developed (Muzilator or independent project).
 The average ranking of all participants who developed Muzilator projects was consistently lower than that of participants who developed independent projects, as shown in the table below.
 There are two possible explanations for these results.
 The first is that students who developed Muzilator projects were less confident or familiar with other environments, or wanted to learn more or use a more structured and dedicated tool.
 The second is that students who developed independent projects felt more confident developing in an environment that was more familiar to them or did not want to spend more time learning in a new environment.
 By comparing the participants’ self-esteem ratings to their projects’ creativity, autodidacticism, and multidisciplinarity (Table 9), it was found that participants who chose to develop their projects independently rated themselves higher than did others.
 However, participants who developed their project using the Muzilator platform rated themselves lower than did others.

 The differences in the participants’ levels of self-esteem could be attributable to the participants’ professional knowledge, as such participants may have rated themselves as highly creative and autodidactic and may have developed their projects to reflect both their familiarity with their developmental environment and their abilities.
 Participants who developed their projects in Muzilator had a lower level of self-esteem.
 By developing independent plugins to Muzilator, the participants used other participants’ plugins dedicated to a specific task or computation used by any platform user.
 In these cases, the participants may have felt comfortable using an existing platform with dedicated computational tasks, and did not develop their projects independently.

 Table 9: A Comparison of Participants’ Self-Esteem by Project Category.
-Muzilator Projects Were Developed by 55.4% of the Men and 44.6% of the Women, and Independent Projects Were Developed by 69% of the men and 31% of the Women.

 Post-experiment analysis